 The Company is focused on ensuring availability of adequate capital for the required investments and on maintaining adequate liquidity to ensure smooth operations through sufficient financing facilities.
 The Company has an overdraft facility with Standard Chartered Bank of Kenya Limited of USD 12 million for purposes of financing working capital.
-The facility attracts interest at a rate of Secured Overnight Financing Rates (SOFR) plus 3.3% (2022 - LIBOR plus 5.5%) per annum.
-Utilisation as at 31 March 2023 for this facility was USD Nil (2022 - Nil).
+The facility attracts interest at a rate of Secured Overnight Financing Rates (SOFR) plus 3.3% (2023 - SOFR plus 3.3%) per annum.
+Utilisation as at 31 March 2024 for this facility was USD Nil (2023 - Nil).

-Management monitor cash to ensure that the business continues as a viable going concern; operating cash flows during the year have been positive USD 49,219,000 (2022 - USD 20,189,000) and cash at year end was USD 12,839,000(2022 - USD 6,846,000).
-Fixed deposits held at Absa Bank Kenya PLC amounted to USD 8,000,000.
-At 31 March 2023, the Company prepaid USD 36,000,000 long term loan provided by Rabo Bank and USD 500,000 Overdraft Loan from Bank of India.
-The loan from Rabo Bank International was expected to mature in July 2024 while the overdraft facility was due within one year.
+Management monitor cash to ensure that the business continues as a viable going concern; operating cash flows during the year have been positive USD 29,096,000 (2023 - USD 49,219,000) and cash at year end was USD 3,451,000 (2023 - USD 12,839,000).
+Fixed deposits held at Bank of India amounted to USD 20,847,000.
+At 31 March 2024, the Company had Nil long term loan and Nil overdraft loan.